chawyehsu/mactype-profile/README.md

 > A [MacType][mactype-link] Profile designed and maintained by [Chawye Hsu][chawyehsu].

+## Usage

-This profile was originally only designed for 100% screen scaling, i.e. non-HiDPI.
+This profile was originally designed only for 100% screen scaling, i.e. non-HiDPI.
 However, since it's designed for 100% screen scaling, it should work on any higher DPI.
 I've used it on a 125% screen scaling nowadays.

-To use this profile you'll need to install the `XHei WP` font family from the XHei 6th fonts:
+To use this profile you'll need to install the `XHei WP` font family from the `IoF` font set:

 > https://bbs.themex.net/showthread.php?t=16898387

 If you don't want to install the fonts and don't want to use font substitutions, then you can turn font substitutions off by setting `FontSubstitutes=0`.
 You can still apply the other settings of this profile to the system font.

+In theory, the font rendering settings of this profile can be used with any other typeface.
+Therefore you can replace those `XHei`s substitutions listed in the `[FontSubstitutes]` section and `Font` variable in the `[Preview]` section with the typeface you want to use.
+(I've tested fonts other than `XHei WP`, see references below)

+To use, simply put `chawyehsu.ini` into MacType's `ini` folder then apply it.

 ## Screenshots